 It’s time to tell the story of how I got here.

-It is summer and 4am as I find myself walking down a deserted midtown street in Manhattan.
+It is summer of 2012.
+It is 4am as I find myself walking down a deserted midtown street in Manhattan.
 High and happy from the outpouring of love at my first Amma gathering, I was finally able to drag myself away.
 I float home with a heart jam-packed full of love, accompanied by a small nagging sense of obligation that pulls me along into the PATH train and home to bed.
 It is a weekday and I have work in the morning.

 It is morning the next day, and my alarm is going off at 8am.
 Work looms in front of me.
 There is something moving in me that is so big and significant, I know enough to keep this day for myself and silence.
 There is no other way about it.
 I call in sick.